nucypher/nucypher/docs/source/guides/staking_guide.rst

 The NuCypher Network status page can be found at https://status.nucypher.network:12500/.

-The account which is actively doing work for the network (re-encryptions) needs to be a hot wallet.
+The account which is actively doing work for the network (i.e., re-encryptions) needs to be a hot wallet.
 However, it doesn't have to be the same account as the one which receives and sends NU tokens.
-The account which holds NU tokens is called StakeHolder, or Staker, and the account which participates in the network as an Ursula node is called Worker.
+The account which holds NU tokens is called Staker, and the account which participates in the network as a worker node is called `Ursula`, or simply, Worker.
-It is highly recommended that StakeHolder and Worker have separate Ethereum
+It is highly recommended that Staker and Worker have separate Ethereum
-accounts: StakeHolder controlled by a hardware wallet, and Worker having an address controlled by geth.
+accounts: Staker controlled by a hardware wallet, and Worker having an address controlled by geth.

-All staking-related operations done by StakeHolder are performed through the ``nucypher stake`` command:
+All staking-related operations done by Staker are performed through the ``nucypher stake`` command:

 .. code:: bash